TimMacy/YouTubeAlchemy/README.md

   - On Subscriptions Page
     - Adds a customizable border to the last uploaded video to highlight it on subsequent visits, with the option to auto-scroll to it.
   - On Watch Later Page
-    - Highlight unwatched videos from favorite channels, categorized in gold, silver, and bronze.
+    - Highlight unwatched videos from favorite channels, categorized in gold, silver, bronze, crimson, and lime.

 <p align="center"><img width="60%" alt="Color Code Videos" src="https://github.com/user-attachments/assets/d675f1f1-58ed-4a9f-a7c2-6991181bdabf" /></p>